 West Virginia personal injury law recognizes a wide range of damages.
 Some of these are purely economic in nature, meaning there is a clear and demonstrable economic value for the losses.

 So how do insurance companies calculate pain and suffering?
-We tackle that question in the sections to follow — and we also explain how an experienced West Virginia personal injury lawyer may be able to increase the value of your pain and suffering claim.
+We tackle that question in the sections to follow, as well as how an experienced West Virginia personal injury lawyer can fight for the full value of damages including pain and suffering.

 How Pain and Suffering Damages Work, Generally Speaking

-In personal injury cases, the law is meant is to put the victim back in the position he or she would have been had the injury never happened.
+In personal injury cases, the law is designed to put the victim back in the position he or she would have been had the physical injury never happened.
 Victims must prove that their losses happened because of the defendant’s negligence.
 If the claim is successful, the court will value the victim’s damages as reasonably and as fairly as possible.

 Below, as we look at the various ways insurance companies calculate pain and suffering, it’s important to keep this fundamental goal in mind.